 Step 2: You must wait at least 30 days from your pet’s first Rabies vaccine before they are ready for their booster.
 (This vaccine must be given at least 3 months prior to your arrival.
 You will need to keep this certificate as well).

 Step 3: At least 14 days after your pet’s booster rabies vaccine, your licensed veterinarian must complete and submit the OIE-FAVN Rabies Serological Test for your animal(s).
 It usually takes 2-3 weeks before receiving your results.
-KSU or DOD MUST receive your pets blood sample at least 120 days before arriving in Hawaii.
+KSU or DOD MUST receive your pets blood sample at least 30 days before arriving in Hawaii.
 (The 30 day waiting period starts on the day after KSU or DOD receives the sample)

 WARNING!
-Arriving anytime before the 120-day waiting period has elapsed will result in disqualification of a pet from the 5-day-or-less quarantine program and direct airport release and will be subject to animal quarantine.
+Arriving anytime before the 30-day waiting period has elapsed will result in disqualification of a pet from the direct airport release and will be subject to animal quarantine.

-Step 4: You must then submit two (2) required rabies vaccination certificates, a completed and notarized AQS-278 “Dog and Cat Import Form” and a payment of $145.00 (or applicable re-entry fee) to the State of Hawaii Office more than 30 days before you are planned to arrive in Hawaii.
+Step 4: You must then submit two (2) required rabies vaccination certificates, a completed and notarized AQS-279 “Dog and Cat Import Form” and a payment of $165.00 (or applicable re-entry fee) to the State of Hawaii Office more than 30 days before you are planned to arrive in Hawaii.
 You must also provide the OIE-FAVN Rabies Serological Test Results so the state can verify if your pet(s) qualify for the direct release program.

 Step 5: At this point you must contact our office at (808) 572-9003 and schedule an appointment no less than 22 days before arrival, for us to process and release your pet(s), from Kahului Airport’s designated port, on arrival.
 You must also arrange for all payments to be made prior to your appointment.

 Additional after hours fees will apply to any Direct Airport Release that is done out of our normal business hours.
 These fees are non-refundable if cancelling within 22 days of travel date.
 There will be a cancellation fee if cancelling more than 22 days of travel date.

 Please have the following information available: